erthward/geonomics/docs/source/overview.rst

 optimal and actual phenotypes increases; the default value of 1 causes fitness to decrease linearly around the optimal phenotypic value).

+Importantly, most individuals will experience selection on a given trait that is only a fraction of the strength dictated by a trait’s selection coefficient ($\phi_{p;x,y}$).
+This is because an individual’s fitness for a given trait is determined by the product of the trait’s selection coefficient and the individual’s degree of mismatch to its local environment, ($\mid e_{p;x,y} - z_{i;p} \mid$ in the previous equation), such that only individuals who are extremely mismatched (e.g. an individual of phenotype 1 or greater who is located in a 0-valued environmental cell) will experience selection equal to or exceeding $\phi_{p;x,y}$.
+Because of this, selection coefficients that would be considered ‘strong’ in classical, aspatial population genetics models will tend to behave less strongly in Geonomics models.

 -------------------------------------------------------------------------------